Adaptive Pairwise Weights for Temporal Credit Assignment: Experiments

 \subsection{Experiments on Standard RL Benchmarks}

 Both the DAG and KtD domains are idealized credit assignment problems.
-It is possible that, in domains outside this idealized class, Meta-PWTD and -PWR are slower to learn than baseline methods because they need time to learn useful weights.
-To evaluate this possibility we compared them to baseline methods on \texttt{bsuite}~\citep{osband2019behaviour} and Atari, both standard benchmarks for RL agents. \revised{For these experiments, we did not compare to Meta-$\lambda(s)$ because it performed similarly to the fixed-$\lambda$ baseline in previous experiments as noted in the original paper~\citep{xu2018meta}.}
+However, in domains outside this idealized class, Meta-PWTD and -PWR may learn slower than baseline methods due to the additional complexity they introduce.
+To evaluate this possibility we compared them to baseline methods on \texttt{bsuite}~\citep{osband2019behaviour} and Atari~\citep{bellemare2013arcade}, both standard RL benchmarks.
+For these experiments, we did not compare to Meta-$\lambda(s)$ because it performed similarly to the fixed-$\lambda$ baseline in previous experiments as noted in the original paper~\citep{xu2018meta}.

 \texttt{bsuite} is a set of unit-tests for RL agents: each domain tests one or more specific RL-challenges, such as exploration, memory, and credit assignment, and each contains several versions varying in difficulty.
-We selected all domains in \texttt{bsuite} that are tagged by ``credit assignment'', but with the exception of \emph{Discount Chain}, these domains involve multiple challenges and were not designed solely as idealized credit assignment problems.
+We selected all domains that are tagged by ``credit assignment'' and at least one other challenge.
+These domains are not designed solely as idealized credit assignment problems.
 We ran all methods for $100K$ episodes in each domain except \emph{Cartpole}, which we ran for $50K$ episodes.
 Each run was repeated $3$ times with different random seeds.
-The resulting regret scores are summarized in Table~\ref{tab:bsuite}.
-For \emph{Discount Chain} Meta-PWR improved regret by a large amount.
-More generally, Meta-PWTD or -PWR achieved the lowest total regrets in all domains except for \emph{Catch}, in which \notrudder{} achieved the lowest.
-It shows that Meta-PWTD and Meta-PWR perform better than or comparably to the baseline methods even in domains without the idealized long-term TCA structure present in Umbrella-like problems such as Key-to-Door.
+Table~\ref{tab:bsuite} shows the total regret.
+Overall Meta-PWTD or -PWR achieved the lowest total regret in all domains except for \emph{Catch}.
+It shows that Meta-PWTD and -PWR perform better than or comparably to the baseline methods even in domains without the idealized umbrella-like TCA structure.